reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

     int getAsInt();
 }
 ```
-**This is the int-producing primitive specialization of Supplier.** There is no requirement that a distinct result be returned each time the supplier is invoked.
-This is a functional interface whose functional method is `getAsInt()`.
+This specialized version of `Supplier` produces `int` values.
+It offers the flexibility to return a distinct result for each invocation.
+As a functional interface, it provides the `getAsInt()` functional method as its core functionality.

-Let's see example of `IntSupplier`:
+Here is an example showcasing the use of `IntSupplier`:
 ```java
 @Test
 void intSupplier() {